aery32/lufa-extension/README.md

 # LUFA ported to Aery32 Framework

-[LUFA](https://github.com/abcminiuser/lufa) is an open-source complete USB stack for the USB-enabled Atmel AVR8 and (some of the) AVR32 microcontroller series, released under the permissive MIT License.

 This port integrates LUFA to Aery32 Framework so you can start using USB straight away, for example, as a virtual com port, which is implemented in the example `main.cpp`.
 The example prints a hello message to virtual com port (CDC demo).

+### What is LUFA?

+[LUFA](https://github.com/abcminiuser/lufa) LUFA is an open-source USB library for the USB-enabled AVR microcontrollers, released under the MIT license.
+It supports a large number of USB AVR models and boards.
+It is designed to provide an easy to use, feature rich framework for the development of USB peripherals and hosts.

+LUFA focuses on the microcontroller side of USB development only; it includes no PC host USB driver development facilities - other projects such as the Windows Driver Development Kit, Windows USB Device Mode Framework and libusb may be of interest for developing custom OS drivers.
+While custom USB devices can be made with LUFA using such tools, the included demos all use the inbuilt OS drivers for each USB class for simplicity.

 LUFA is donation supported.
 To support LUFA, please donate at http://www.lufa-lib.org/donate